-In order to better analyze graph data, the node filter feature is also available.
+In order to better analyze graph data, the vertex filter feature is also available.
 Since the graph is generated from collected game data, not all collected information is relevant for every type of analysis.
 Thus, the provenance graph might contain actions that did not provoke any significant change.
 These elements act as noise and can be omitted during analysis.
-To do this, it is possible to collapse nodes in order to reduce the graph size by changing the information display scale, grouping nearby nodes together and thus changing the graph granularity.
-Another usage of collapse is to group processes from the same agent, improving visibility of all influences and changes that the agent did throughout the game.
-Fig. 4 The collapsed edge’s information is also calculated by the sum or average (depending on the edge type) of the values from the collapsed edges.
-Another type of filter present is the edge filter.
-In the application it is also possible to filter edges by context and by the type of relationship.
+To do this, it is possible to collapse vertices in order to reduce the graph size by changing the information display scale, grouping nearby vertices together and thus changing the graph granularity.
+Another usage of collapse is to group activities from the same agent, improving visibility of all influences and changes that the agent did throughout the game.
+Aside from grouping vertices together, similar edges that have the same target are also grouped, as shown by Fig. 4.
+The collapsed edge’s information is also calculated by the sum or average (depending on the edge type) of the values from the collapsed edges.
+Another type of filter present is the edge filter, which filters edges by context and by the type of relationship.

 Fig. 4.
 Collapsing vertices.
 The first picture is the original state showing four activities and two entities with edges from the same type.
 The second picture shows the collapse of both entities into one.
 The last picture also shows the collapse of two activities, and their respective edges since they were from the same type.
 Note the size of the resulting edge is bigger than the original ones as a resulting from summing each edge’s values.

 The last filter present is the status filter.
-When selecting the desired attribute, all nodes with the specified status will have their colors changed according to their respective values.
+When selecting the desired attribute, all vertices with the specified status will have their colors changed according to their respective values.
 It uses the traffic light scale [20], which indicates the status of the variable using red, yellow, or green color.
 As an example, imagine that we desire to analyze the player’s financial situation throughout the game.
-When filtered by player’s financial situation, all nodes that contain a player financial value will have their colors changed according to its value.
-Activating this type of filter allow the user to see the player’s finances throughout the game, making it easier to identify situations where he might have had financial problems (red color).
+When filtered by player’s financial situation, all vertices that contain a player financial value will have their colors changed according to its value.
+Activating this type of filter allow the user or developer to see the player’s finances throughout the game, making it easier to identify situations where he might have had financial problems (red color).
 Section 6 provides more examples of those features.

 Using these features for graph manipulation and visualization, the user is able to interact with the provenance graph, identifying relevant actions that had an impact in the story or in the desired type of analysis.
-It is also possible to hide information that might not be relevant to the desired analysis.
-Irrelevant information can be omitted in the graph or grouped together by features presented in the application.
+It can also be used to analyze player’s behavior, detecting situations that the player had difficulties or didn’t behave according to how the developer planned.
+It is also possible to hide information that might have not been relevant to the desired analysis.
+The displayed information can be omitted in the graph or grouped together by features presented in the application.

+Scalability